11 Best Social Media Management Tools, Apps, and Software (2021)

 - Manage multiple accounts – Tailor-made to manage multiple accounts together.

-- Automatic schedule posting – makes it very simple to auto-schedule different posts on social media.
+- Scheduler with automatic posting – makes it very simple to auto-schedule different posts on social media.

 - Robust analytics – Provides extensive and in-depth analytics reports.